 If you don't clear your arrears

 We will contact you by phone, letter or visit you at home to discuss your arrears, arrange affordable repayments and ensure you are claiming all that you should be.

 If this action is unsuccessful, and you continue to not pay your rent, we will serve a 'Notice of Seeking Possession'.
 This is a legal notice telling you that we intend to take legal action if you do not pay your arrears.

 If you do not arrange to pay off the arrears, we will apply to the county court for a possession order for the rent you owe.
 We will tell you, in writing, about all the stages of legal action and what is likely to happen.

-We will do all we can to recover rent arrears.
-We do not want to evict you but will if you do not make an affordable arrangement, we will have no alternative.
-Even when you have been evicted, we will try to recover the rent arrears and court costs you built up while you were a tenant.
+We will do all we can to support you.
+We do not want to evict you but, if you do not make an affordable arrangement, we will have no alternative.
+Even when you have been evicted, we will try to recover the rent arrears and court costs you built up while you were a contract holder.

-What if I am waiting for housing benefit to be paid?
+What if I am waiting for housing benefit / universal credit to be paid?

-We will not usually take legal action against you if we know you are waiting for a claim to be sorted out and you are making payments but you should contact us.
+We will not take legal action against you if we know you are waiting for a claim to be sorted out and you are making payments, but you should contact us.

-When a tenant ends their tenancy they become a former tenant.
-If you owe us money when your tenancy ends we will contact you to make an agreement to repay the debt.
+When a contract holder ends their contract they become a former contract holder.
+If you owe us money when your contract ends we will contact you to make an afforable arrangement to repay the debt.
 If this fails we will take legal action to get the money owed to us.
 This could include referral to an external debt collection agency.

-To make sure you do not get into rent arrears when you move out, contact us and tell us when you intend to move out.
-We will then tell you how much rent is due to the end of the tenancy.
+To make sure you do not get into rent arrears when you move out, contact us and tell us when you intend to leave.
+We will then tell you how much rent is due to the end of the contract.

 Good reasons not to get into rent arrears